junxit/us-congress-bills-111/bill.md

   >   - **(A)** has the meaning given that term in section 1151 of title 18, United States Code, except that within the State of Alaska that term applies only to the Metlakatla Indian Community, Annette Island Reserve; and
   >   - **(B)** includes any other land held by the United States in trust or restricted status for one or more Indian tribes.
   > - **(8)** *Indian tribe* The term Indian tribe, tribe, or tribal refers to an Indian tribe as defined in section 4(e) of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 450b(e)) or as listed pursuant to section 104 of the Federally Recognized Indian Tribe List Act of 1994 (25 U.S.C.
 479a–1).
-  > - **(9)** *Interstate commerce* The term interstate commerce means commerce between a State and any place outside the State, commerce between a State and any Indian country in the State, or commerce between points in the same State but through any place outside the State or through any Indian country.
+  > - **(9)** *Interstate commerce*
+  >   - **(A)** *In general* The term interstate commerce means commerce between a State and any place outside the State, commerce between a State and any Indian country in the State, or commerce between points in the same State but through any place outside the State or through any Indian country.
+  >   - **(B)** *Into a State, place, or locality* A sale, shipment, or transfer of cigarettes or smokeless tobacco that is made in interstate commerce, as defined in this paragraph, shall be deemed to have been made into the State, place, or locality in which such cigarettes or smokeless tobacco are delivered.
   > - **(10)** *Person* The term person means an individual, corporation, company, association, firm, partnership, society, State government, local government, Indian tribal government, governmental organization of such a government, or joint stock company.
   > - **(11)** *State* The term State means each of the several States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or any territory or possession of the United States.
   > - **(12)** *Smokeless tobacco* The term smokeless tobacco means any finely cut, ground, powdered, or leaf tobacco, or other product containing tobacco, that is intended to be placed in the oral or nasal cavity or otherwise consumed without being combusted.